luisc29/africa-conflicts/Readme.md

 Next, I show the top 10 of most conflicting cities according to the number of events registered per location.
 For that, I create a dataframe with the registry of cities and countries they belong to (first query).
-The following query gets the locations aggregated by the count of events, resulting in a second dataframe.
+The second query gets the locations aggregated by the count of events, resulting in a second dataframe.
 Finally, I join both datasets by the 'location' column.
 The result shows the top 10 of conflicting locations with the country.

 ```python